alihassanmsf/appointment-system-FR/README.md

 ## Description
 AppointmentSystem is a comprehensive application designed to manage appointments across various services.
 It provides functionality for adding, editing, removing, and viewing customers, employees, services, and appointments.
+-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.12.

 ## Prerequisites
 Before you begin, ensure you have the following software installed: